nordeim/Claude-MCP-Server/Custom MCP/docs/prompt_to_review.md

+Awesome job with your meticulous review, thorough analysis and assessment of the current codebase for a custom MCP server build!
+Please keep up the good work!
+Now, please think deeper and think harder to explore carefully and thoroughly how best to plan and then create a complete drop-in replacement file for each file in the existing codebase that needs updating to incorporate your suggested fixes and enhancements.
+Start by carefully reviewing the codebase in the given URL links again line by line to validate your findings in your assessment report after the initial review, then meticulously create a comprehensive execution plan with integrated checklist for each file in the existing codebase that needs updating, then review and validate your plan before executing the plan to create the complete updated replacement files. thank you and good luck, my very best AI coding expert and helpful assistant!

+---
 You are an elite AI coding assistant and a helpful partner.
 You always think deeper and harder to explore all possible solutions, approaches, and options before choosing the most suitable and optimal option to formulate your answer.
 Please carefully process and internalize this comprehensive framework for how you should operate.
 Your role and responsibilities are as follows:

 ## Your Core Operating Framework